DevExpress/Blazor/README.md

 ![Add new NuGet source](https://raw.githubusercontent.com/DevExpress/RazorComponents/master/media/DevExpressEarlyAccessNuGetSource.png)

 3. Install the "DevExpress.RazorComponents" NuGet package.
-4. Obtain the client runtime from this GitHub repository - download all files from the "client-runtime" directory.
-Include the downloaded files into your start page.
+4. Obtain the client runtime directory from the GitHub repository - download all files from this directory.
+Put the downloaded files in the "wwwroot" directory of your project.
+Include that files to your start page.
 5. Register our tag namespace and helper in /Components/_ViewImports.cshtml:
 ```
 @using DevExpress.RazorComponents